euberdeveloper/dree/README.md

 ![npm](https://img.shields.io/npm/v/dree.svg)

 # dree
 A nodejs module wich helps you handle a directory tree.
 It provides you an object of a directory tree with custom configuration and optional callback method when a file or dir is scanned.
 You will also be able to turn the tree into a string representation.
-With Typescript support.
+With Typescript support and both sync and async support.

 ## Install